MaxParks/AsanaClone/README.md

 User Endpoints
 Sign Up a User
-Create a new user account.

-Endpoint: /api/signup
+Creates a new user, logs them in as the current user, and returns the current user's information.

+Require Authentication: No

+Request

 Method: POST
-Require Authentication: No
+URL: /api/users
 Headers:
 Content-Type: application/json
-Request Body:
+Body:
 json

 {